Catalonia’s Education System: Indoctrination, Victimization, and Linguistic ‘Spies’

 In its place, nationalist policy-makers imposed a program of linguistic and cultural “immersion.”
 Its socio-political consequences were easily predictable.
 Conveniently, they included the perpetuation of nationalist rule in a community that self-governs every aspect of public life – apart from borders and airports.

-Such monopoly of public resources, media, schools, and institutions brought with it lack of democratic scrutiny that allowed systemic corruption to fester, unchallenged, under the threat of being branded an “enemy of Catalonia” by the all-controlling and ever-present regional administration and its many satellites.
+Such monopoly of public resources, media, schools, and institutions brought with it a lack of democratic scrutiny that allowed systemic corruption to fester, unchallenged, under the threat of being branded an “enemy of Catalonia” by the all-controlling and ever-present regional administration and its many satellites.

 Nationalist Pressure